-The Australian Commission on Safety and Quality in Health Care (the Commission) is consulting on National Primary Health Care Safety and Quality Standards.
-Primary health care stakeholders are invited to participate in this process.
+The Australian Commission on Safety and Quality in Health Care (the Commission) is consulting on National Safety and Quality Primary Health Care Standards for providers other than General Practices.
+Primary health care stakeholders and consumers are invited to participate in this process.

 Your involvement is essential in developing standards that:

-Consultations will be held throughout Australia from May to July 2019.
+Consultations with primary health care providers other than General Practitioners will be held throughout Australia from May to July 2019.
 It will involve face-to-face and video workshops as well as an online survey.

 Primary health care is the first point of contact within the health system for the majority of Australians, and the sector provides a range of services for the prevention and management of acute and chronic conditions.
 Although the current Australian primary health care system performs well and most health care is associated with good clinical outcomes, there is considerable safety and quality variation and preventable adverse events that occur.